PhilterPaper/Text-KnuthPlass/README.md

 ## Installation

+Presumably, you have Perl installed, or there would be no point in trying to install `Text::KnuthPlass`!

     perl Build.PL
     ./Build
     ./Build test
     ./Build install

+If your system is configured to know what to do with a .PL file, you may be able to just say `Build.PL`, or even just `Build` for the first command.
+This **produces** a Perl file `Build`, which (if your shell doesn't recognize a `#!` hashbang/shebang) you may need to add `perl` in front of.
+Worst case, you can explicitly tell it to run Perl:

+    perl Build.PL
+    perl ./Build
+    perl ./Build test
+    perl ./Build install

+in which case there doesn't seem to be a need for `Build.bat` (on Windows), nor the just-built `_build/` files.
+In any case, don't forget to use backslash `\\` on Windows instead of slash `/` as the directory separator!
+Or, if you _are_ on Windows, you _can_ try running that batch file `Build.bat` instead of the created Perl script `Build`.
+Again, mind the directory separator.

 Note that if the XS (C) code fails to build and install for some reason, or you enjoy watching paint dry, you